Nondv/nondv.github.io/_posts/2024-05-09-code-review-guide.md

 I, personally, write those in certain cases:

 -   The scenario is clearly outlined in the requirements.
-Main specs probably already cover it but often implicitly, a scenario test makes it explicit (even if introduces a bit of duplication)
+Main specs probably already cover it but often implicitly.
+A scenario test makes it explicit (even if introduces a bit of duplication)
 -   The thing I'm working on is a PoC and I don't want to invest too much time in testing.
 Specific scenarios (e.g. "Scenario: happy path") are often easier to write while providing some important coverage
 -   Bugs.
 TDD recommends writing a red test first when working on a bug.
 Scenario is a clear set up for it and is often faster to write than modifying existing tests (e.g. when they're a legacy mess).
 Be careful though, the test may look awkward (kinda random) in the future ("why was this significant?") so make sure the commit history provides context or maybe even leave a comment.